-One of my favorite Autumn recipes is something that’s pretty close to my heart, Carpathian Mushroom Soup.
-Being that I live in Ukraine I visit the Carpathians a few times a year and there’s nothing better on cold mountain nights than this traditional soup.
-The best part?
-I actually foraged for these mushrooms myself (you can buy them at the store though).
-This recipe is sometimes called Ruthenian Mushroom Soup, as that was the name of Ukrainians before Ukraine, but Carpathian Mushroom Soup is more specific and localized to the mountain range.
-Also, for those that care, this soup is actually vegan…so yay?
+One of my favorite Ukrainian recipes is something that’s pretty close to my heart: Carpathian Mushroom Soup.
+Since I live in Ukraine I visit the Carpathians a few times a year and there’s nothing better on cold Autumn mountain nights than this traditional soup.
+This recipe is sometimes called Ruthenian Mushroom Soup, as that was the name of Ukrainians in Latin based languages, but Carpathian Mushroom Soup is more specific and localized to the mountain range.
+Also, for those that care, this soup is vegan!

 The thing with mushrooms is that sometimes they have to be prepared in special ways.
 For this Carpathian mushroom soup the Porcini mushrooms should be dried.
 This gives them a fantastic nutty flavor.
 You can buy them dried at the store, or do it yourself.
 Luckily Alona’s grandmother cleaned and dried them all for us by using her burners and a drying rack.